Master of Arts by Research

 Applicants reading the degree of MA by research will pursue an independent but supervised research in an approved field of advanced study based on which a thesis should be between 40,000 to 50,000 words must be submitted.
 A Master's thesis written in the Chinese language should not exceed 100,000 Chinese characters.
 The award of the research degree is based entirely on the work presented in the thesis.

-A rigorous system is used to prepare you into the research phase.
+A rigorous system is used to prepare you for the research phase.
 In the first 12 months of study, you will be required to complete the Qualifying Examination requirements as indicated in (i) and (ii) below:

-(i) Attend classes and pass the examinations of 3 graduate level courses chosen from the University's Master-degree coursework programmes or from approved special topic courses and
+(i) Attend classes and pass the examinations of 3 graduate-level courses chosen from the University's Master-degree coursework programmes or from approved special topic courses and

 obtain an overall average Grade B-, and no course should have a Grade below C+.